-A joint tenancy involves the right of survivorship.
-This means that when one joint tenant dies, that owner's share passes automatically to the surviving joint tenants.
+A joint tenancy involves the right of survivorship, which must be stated in the grantee clause.
+When one joint tenant dies, that owner's share passes automatically to the surviving joint tenant.
 This happens whether or not the deceased owner had a will.
 In fact, it happens even if the deceased owner's will attempts to leave their interest in the land to someone else.

-The joint tenancy is a popular form of co-ownership between married couples, because there is no need for a will or probate of the joint tenancy land, which can save significant time and money.
+Joint tenancy is a popular form of co-ownership between married couples because there is no need for a will or probate, which can save significant time and money.

-A small number of states also recognize a "tenancy by the entirety," which is a form of joint tenancy (with the right of survivorship) that can only be created between married couples.
+A small number of states also recognize "tenancy by the entirety," which is a form of joint tenancy with the right of survivorship that can only be created between married couples.

 Tenancy in Common

-Tenancy in common is a form of shared ownership where two or more people own land without the right of survivorship.
-Thus, when a tenant in common dies, the deceased owner's interest passes to his or her heirs or the people named in his or her will, rather than to the other owner.
+Tenancy in common is a form of shared ownership in which two or more people own land without the right of survivorship.
+When a tenant in common dies, the deceased owner's interest passes to his or her heirs or the people named in his or her will, rather than to the other owner(s).

 Recording the Deed

-The final (and extremely important) step in the conveyancing process is recording the deed, mortgage, or other instrument in the county where the real property is located.
-The name of the county office involved with recording real estate instruments varies from state to state; it is commonly called the county recorder's office, land registry office, registrar of titles or register of deeds.
+The final step in the conveyancing of property is recording the deed, mortgage, or other legal document in the county where the real property is located.
+The name of the county office that handles real estate records varies from state to state.
+It is commonly called the county recorder's office, but it could also be a land registry office, registrar of titles, or register of deeds.

-Recording is important as the owner's interests are not fully protected unless and until the document can be found in public records.
-And, the sequence in which deeds and other documents are recorded also determines the priority of various claims against the property.
+Recording is important as the owner's interests are not fully protected unless and until the documents can be found in the public record.
+The sequence in which deeds and other documents are recorded is important in determining the priority of claims against the property.

 Property transfers frequently involve the largest financial transactions in a person's life.
-The decisions you make during this process will likely impact you for years to come.
-For this reason, it's a good idea to get in touch with a local real estate attorney to discuss your plans and get the proper legal advice.
+The decisions you make during this process could impact you and your heirs.
+Talk with a local real estate attorney to get accurate legal advice.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help